qbic-projects/r-project-template/README.md

 1. Build the rstudio container (fetches the latest version of [rocker/rstudio](https://hub.docker.com/r/rocker/rstudio) and adds some custom scripts)

    You can adapt the container name inside the `docker-compose.yml` file.
+Also please adjust the conda environment name and file paths of your mounted volume.

    ```bash
    cd r-project-template/rstudio-server-docker